RobertAhlin/emx/README.md

 # <a id="user-experience"></a>User Experience

-The idea is to make it simple and be able to easily overview different events.<br>
+The idea is to make it simple and be able to easily overview different events.
 By registering as a user, you are able to sign up for events.
 When the sign up is approved.
 It's possible to view in the event details.
 And if the user is logged in, they are able to delete or edit the sign up.

 ## <a id="user-stories"></a>User stories